A universal characterization of standard Borel spaces: Almost universal -theories

 \subsection{Formulas and theories}

 Recall from \cref{sec:cat} our standing assumption that $\!{Set}'_\kappa$ is the full subcategory of $\!{Set}$ consisting of all $\kappa$-ary subsets of a fixed set $\#U$ of size $\ge \kappa$.

-Let $\@L$ be a \defn{(single-sorted)} \footnote{We will only need single-sorted theories for our purposes; the multi-sorted generalization is straightforward.} \defn{$\kappa$-ary first-order relational language}, consisting of for each $X \in \!{Set}'_\kappa$ a set $\@L(X)$ of \defn{$X$-ary relation symbols}.
+Let $\@L$ be a \defn{(single-sorted)} \footnote{We will only need single-sorted theories for our purposes; the multi-sorted generalization is straightforward.} \defn{$\kappa$-ary first-order relational language}, consisting of, for each $X \in \!{Set}'_\kappa$, a set $\@L(X)$ of \defn{$X$-ary relation symbols}. \footnote{We note that we are using ``$X$-ary'' with a different meaning than ``$\kappa$-ary'': the former means indexed by $X$, whereas the latter means indexed by a set of size $<\kappa$.}

 The \defn{$\@L_{\kappa\kappa}$-formulas} are defined inductively as follows.
 The variables of formulas will be elements of the sets $X \in \!{Set}'_\kappa$; we only consider formulas whose free variables all belong to some $X \in \!{Set}'_\kappa$.
 We will keep track of free variables of formulas; for $X \in \!{Set}'_\kappa$, we write $\@L_{\kappa\kappa}(X)$ for the set of $\@L_{\kappa\kappa}$-formulas $\phi$ with free variables from $X$ ($X$ is called the \defn{context} of $\phi$). \begin{itemize} \item For $X \in \!{Set}'_\kappa$, a $Y$-ary tuple of variables $\vec{x} \in X^Y$ where $Y \in \!{Set}'_\kappa$, and a $Y$-ary relational symbol $R \in \@L(Y)$, we have an atomic formula $R(\vec{x}) \in \@L_{\kappa\kappa}(X)$. \item For $X \in \!{Set}'_\kappa$ and $x, y \in X$, we have an atomic formula $(x = y) \in \@L_{\kappa\kappa}(X)$. \item For $X, I \in \!{Set}'_\kappa$ and $\phi, \phi_i \in \@L_{\kappa\kappa}(X)$ for each $i \in I$, we have $\neg \phi, \bigvee_{i \in I} \phi_i, \bigwedge_{i \in I} \phi_i \in \@L_{\kappa\kappa}(X)$ (when $I = \emptyset$, we write $\bot := \bigvee_{i \in \emptyset} \phi_i$ and $\top := \bigwedge_{i \in \emptyset} \phi_i$; when $I = n \in \#N$, we write $\phi_0 \vee \dotsb \vee \phi_{n-1} := \bigvee_{i \in n} \phi_i$, and similarly for $\wedge$). \item For $X \in \!{Set}'_\kappa$, $\phi \in \@L_{\kappa\kappa}(X)$, and $X = Y \cup Z$, we have $(\exists Y) \phi, (\forall Y) \phi \in \@L_{\kappa\kappa}(Z)$. \footnote{We allow $Y \cap Z \ne \emptyset$ so that a formula may always be regarded as having more free variables.} \end{itemize} We identify as usual two formulas $\phi, \psi \in \@L_{\kappa\kappa}(X)$ in the same context if they differ only in change of bound variables.
 We denote \defn{variable substitution} by